ionify/ionify/README.md

 +
 { re:
     { id: "ionify",
-      is: "implicit object notification invented for you",
+      is: "implicit object notation invented for you",
       by: "mike.lee@iskitz",

       at: